JetBrains/kotlin-web-site/docs/topics/js/javascript-dce.md

 [//]: # (title: Kotlin/JS dead code elimination)

 > The DCE tool is deprecated.
 The DCE tool was designed for the legacy JS backend, which is now obsolete.
 The current
-> [JS IR backend](#dce-and-javascript-ir-compiler) supports dead code elimination out of the box, and the @JsExport feature allows specifying which Kotlin
+> [JS IR backend](#dce-and-javascript-ir-compiler) supports dead code elimination out of the box, and the @JsExport annotation allows specifying which Kotlin
-> functions and classes to retain during tree shaking.
+> functions and classes to retain during DCE.
 >
 {type="warning"}